rmldj/ml-entropy/data_paper/README.md

 The configurations were generated using `code_paper/generate_all_glauber.py` and `code_paper/generate_Tc_glauber.py` in the repository [github.com/rmldj/ml-entropy](https://github.com/rmldj/ml-entropy), which in turn used [github.com/rmldj/ising](https://github.com/rmldj/ising).

+## Download data

+The generated Monte Carlo configurations can be downloaded from Zenodo (link to appear).

 ## Data format

 The numpy arrays are in the packed bits format.
 They should be read in as follows: